 You Don’t Know Who You’re Talking To

-While anonymity is great sometimes, it can also be damaging when there is no way to track who is on the other side of the computer screen.
+While anonymity is great, it can sometimes cause harm when there is no way to track who is on the other side of the computer screen.
 Not everyone is who they say they are online, and depression chat lines are not immune to people with predatory habits.

-It is very easy for someone to put on a supportive mask while having bad intentions online.
-Occasionally depression chat rooms will fall victim to online "trolls" or people who try to bully or harass users.
-Sexual predators or those with abusive tendencies might try to find someone to connect with who they perceive as "weak" in this environment too.
-The best way to avoid these individuals online is never to give out private information, use private chat features wisely, and only take part in moderated chat sessions.
+An individual may put on a supportive mask while not having the best intentions in these online chat rooms.
+Occasionally depression chat rooms will fall victim to individuals who try to bully or harass users that may be vulnerable.
+Sexual predators or those with abusive tendencies might try to find someone to connect with who they perceive as being more vulnerable.
+The best way to avoid these individuals online is never to give out private or personal information, use private chat features wisely, and only participate in moderated chat sessions.

 They Don’t Always Help

-Although chatrooms are generally places of encouragement and support, when enough people affected by the disorder are interacting, it is easy to get caught up in negativity.
+Although chatrooms are generally places of encouragement and support, when enough people affected by the disorder interact, it can lead to more negativity.
 It is important to know when to step away from a chatroom for depression.
-If the environment seems to make symptoms worse or has any unwanted effect on a user’s mental health, it is time to log off.
+If the environment worsens symptoms or has any unwanted effect on a user’s mental health, it is time to log off.

-Likewise, it is important to avoid becoming a caregiver for someone in the virtual community.
-There is a difference between offering someone advice and support and becoming a sole resource for them.
-Everyone in the community is responsible for pursuing their own mental health treatment plan, and no one should at any time, feel an obligation to care for someone else.
+Likewise, it is important to avoid becoming the sole caregiver for someone experiencing depression in the virtual community.
+As much as you may want to support others, there is a difference between offering someone advice and support and becoming a sole resource for them to rely on.
+Everyone in the community is responsible for pursuing their own mental health treatment plan, and no one should, at any time, feel an obligation to care for someone else.